 Ask for Referrals

-It’s a good idea to ask friends and family for surgeon recommendations.
+It’s a good idea to ask friends and family for knee replacement surgeon recommendations.
 Personal experience goes a long way; just remember to take people’s comments with a grain of salt, since everyone’s experience is unique.
 You can also ask your primary care physician for referrals.
 Your doctor has most likely treated patients who have had knee replacement surgery.
 They should know a decent amount about specific surgeons, since they’re the ones who follow up post-op and see patient outcomes firsthand.

 Physical therapists are another great resource.
 Chances are you already have a relationship established with your PT, so ask them who they would recommend.
 Remember, PTs do the rehabilitation after TKR surgery, so they know which surgeons’ patients have the best outcomes, the fastest recoveries, the most complications, the most complaints, etc.